ProteinGym/proteingym-benchmark/README.md

 ## Benchmark

 The benchmark is defined in the [benchmark](benchmark/) folder, where there exist two games: supervised and zero-shot.
+Under each game, there are two environments: local and AWS.

 ### Local environment

-There are two games to benchmark: supervised and zero-shot.
 Each game has its selected list of models and datasets defined in `dvc.yaml`.

 - Supervised game is defined in this [dvc.yaml](supervised/local/dvc.yaml)
 - Zero-shot game is defined in this [dvc.yaml](zero_shot/local/dvc.yaml)